opencog/sensory/README.md

 in this git repo is some extremely low-level, crude Atomese interfaces that try to expose these issues up into the AtomSpace.

-Currently, two interfaces are being explored: a unix filesystem interface, and an IRC chat interface.
+Currently, four interfaces are being explored: a basic text-terminal, a single-file reader/writer, a unix filesystem navigator, and an IRC chat interface.
 Hopefully, this is broad enough to expose some of the design issues.
-Basically, chat is not like a
-filesystem: there is a large variety of IRC commands, there are public channels, there are private conversations.
+Basically, chat is not like a filesystem: there is a large variety of IRC commands, there are public channels, there are private conversations.
 They are bi-directional.
 The kind of sensory information coming from chat is just different than the sensory information coming from files (even though, as a clever software engineer, one could map chat I/O to a filesystem-style interface.)
 The point here is not to be "clever", but to design action-perception correctly.
 Trying to support very different kinds of sensorimotor systems keeps us honest.

 Typed Pipes and Data Processing Networks
 ----------------------------------------